 Many people try and try to get one, but are never successful.
 There really is a formula.
 Recently I helped my brother and sister in law each get jobs at great airlines within a few months.
 One was hired at Delta, which is one of the best airlines to work for as a flight attendant.

-42. First year pay is terrible!
+42. Flight attendant salary (First year pay is terrible!)

-Another bad thing about being a flight attendant is the salary.
+Another bad thing about being a flight attendant is the flight attendant salary.
 A flight attendant often only makes about $25,000 in their first year.
 Salaries can ultimately go up pretty high, but you do have to start so low!
 Many flight attendants have to have other part time jobs to get by at first.

-Flight attendants get paid “per block hour,” which means that you are only getting paid for the time that plane is not at the gate, i.e. taxiing or flying.
+You will get paid “per block hour,” which means that you are only getting paid for the time that plane is not at the gate, i.e. taxiing or flying.

 Want to find the best airlines to work for as a flight attendant?
 See average salary of a flight attendant for each airline on Glassdoor.